Patient Responsibility

 Outlook: Strong — you are owed a refund

 These price caps are federal law under the Inflation Reduction Act.
 They are not optional.
 They are not up to your plan’s discretion.
-If you were charged more than $35 for a month’s supply of insulin, any amount for a recommended adult vaccine, or any amount after reaching $2,000 in annual out-of-pocket drug costs, you are legally entitled to a refund.
+If you were charged more than $35 for a month’s supply of insulin, any amount for an ACIP-recommended adult vaccine, or any amount after reaching the annual Part D out-of-pocket cap ($2,000 in 2025 / $2,100 in 2026), you are legally entitled to a refund.

 Your Part D plan is required to correct the error.
 You do not need to file a formal appeal in most cases — a phone call to your plan’s member services should start the refund process.
 If the plan does not resolve it promptly, you can file a complaint with Medicare.